AckerlyXu/heima/articles/virtual-machines/virtual-machines-linux-migration-classic-resource-manager-deep-dive.md

-<properties
+---
-    pageTitle="Migration between deployments models for Linux VMS in Azure | Azure" description="This article does a technical deep dive on platform-supported migration of resources from classic to Azure Resource Manager" services="virtual-machines-linux"
+title: Migration between deployments models for Linux VMS in Azure | Azure
+description: This article does a technical deep dive on platform-supported migration of resources from classic to Azure Resource Manager
-    documentationcenter=""
-    author="singhkays"
-    manager="timlt"
-    editor=""
-    tags="azure-resource-manager" />
-<tags
-    ms.assetid="29267453-f894-4180-bb67-dce2a0e062bb"
-    ms.service="virtual-machines-linux"
-    ms.workload="infrastructure-services"
-    ms.tgt_pltfrm="vm-linux"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="10/12/2016"
-    wacn.date=""
-    ms.author="kasing" />
+services: virtual-machines-linux
+documentationcenter: ''
+author: singhkays
+manager: timlt
+editor: ''
+tags: azure-resource-manager

+ms.assetid: 29267453-f894-4180-bb67-dce2a0e062bb
+ms.service: virtual-machines-linux
+ms.workload: infrastructure-services
+ms.tgt_pltfrm: vm-linux
+ms.devlang: na
+ms.topic: article
+ms.date: 10/12/2016
+wacn.date: ''
+ms.author: kasing
+---

 # Technical deep dive on platform-supported migration from classic to Azure Resource Manager
 In this article, we do a technical deep dive on migration at a resource and feature level to help you understand how the platform migrates resources from the classic deployment model to the Azure Resource Manager deployment model.
-For more information, please read the service announcement article: [Platform-supported migration of IaaS resources from classic to Azure Resource Manager](/documentation/articles/virtual-machines-windows-migration-classic-resource-manager/).
+For more information, please read the service announcement article: [Platform-supported migration of IaaS resources from classic to Azure Resource Manager](./virtual-machines-windows-migration-classic-resource-manager.md).

 ## Detailed guidance on migration at a resource and feature level
 You can find the classic and Resource Manager representations of the resources in the following table.
 Features and resources not listed in this table are not supported at this time.